 - Err on the side of giving photos enough space, avoid a crowded layout

-- Use variety rather than the same layout for every photo, create a focal point and emphasize centerpiece photos by giving them more space than others—for example, spread across two pages.
+- Use variety rather than the same layout for every page or spread, create a focal point and emphasize centerpiece photos by giving them more space than others — for example, spread across two pages.

 Self-Publishing a Photo Book

-Build your book theme around a prospective audience, and use social media to draw readers ahead of time.
+Build your book theme around a prospective audience, and use social media to draw readers in ahead of time.
 Take design seriously, and make sure you’re presenting your photos in a way that helps them shine.
-Don’t skimp when it comes to printing quality, and make sure you have the technical knowledge to take the right steps—or work with a publisher that does.
+Don’t skimp when it comes to printing quality, and make sure you have the technical knowledge to take the right steps — or work with a publisher that does.
 With these rules of thumb, you’ll have the best possible chance of success self-publishing your photo book.